willnorris/willnorris.com/content/posts/2026/keycaps/index.md

 I settled on the [Wooting 80HE], mainly because of reports of how good their software is.
 That's proven to be pretty true, and I'm quite happy with the degree of control I have.
 I don't care at all for their gaming focused features, but really like being able to customize the key depth.
-I set the home row keys to not actuate until a bit deeper travel, and each row away from the home row gets progressively shallower, requiring slightly less force.
+I set the home row keys to not actuate until a bit deeper travel (2.0mm), and each row away from the home row gets progressively shallower (back to 1.5mm), requiring slightly less force.
+The spacebar is set deeper at 2.5mm.
 This may not be my final keyboard, but I'm very happy with it for now.

 [Bridge75]: https://shortcutofficial.com/